 The four elements of Soham Yoga meditation

-Matsyendranath summed up Soham Yoga practice and its effect produced in his disciple Gorakhnath in this manner: “The mind is the root and the breath is the branch; the sound [of Soham] is the guru and attention [to the sound] is the disciple.
+Gorakhnath summed up his Soham Yoga practice and its effect in this manner: “The mind is the root and the breath is the branch; the sound [of Soham] is the guru and attention [to the sound] is the disciple.
 With the essence called deliverance [nirvana tattwa–the principle of liberation] Gorakhnath wanders about, himself in himself” (Gorakh Bodha 10).

 There are certain invariables of Soham Yoga meditation.